Go Ad-Free

 Is Fish Oil Linked to Heart Rhythm Changes?

 How risky is fish oil or purified EPA in Vascepa when it comes to heart rhythm changes called atrial fibrillation?
-Learn about absolute risk!
+New research is worrisome.

 Q. Is there any information about fish oil causing heart irregularities?
 I have flares of polymyalgia rheumatica and my C-reactive protein (CRP) is high.
 But when I tried lowering inflammation by taking fish oil, I had irregular heartbeats.
 What else could I do to control inflammation?